aomlomics/protocol-extract-dna-sedtrap-powersoil/protocol_extract_dna_sedtrap_powersoil.md

 15. Aliquot DNA extract: Remaining sample stock, can store samples in 4 °C for days to weeks, -20 °C for long term weeks to months.
 16. Measure extract concentrations of pre-repaired DNA.

-Day 3: DNA Repair (can be combined with Day 2)
+**Day 3: DNA Repair (can be combined with Day 2)**

 17. Mix the following components in a sterile nuclease-free tube:
    a.
 FFPE DNA 53.5 uL
    b.
-FFPE DNA Repair Buffer 6.5 uL
+FFPE DNA Repair Buffer v2 6.5 uL
    c.
-NEBNext FFPE DNA repair mix 2 uL
+NEBNext FFPE DNA Repair Mix v2 2 uL
       i.
 Total volume= 62 uL
    d.
 Mix by pipetting followed by a quick spin to collect all liquid from the sides of the tube.
    e.
 Incubate at 20 °C for 15 minutes.